Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Methodology and theory for multiple change points

 \section{Methodology and theory for multiple change points}

-We consider now the setup of multiple change points, and investigate how our methodology can be extended to such a more ambitious setup in order to still have a sublinear number of evaluations of the gain function and yet with theoretical guarantees for the estimation performance.
-Even binary segmentation (BS, \citealp{Vostrikova}), which is considered as a fast approximation to the optimal segmentation, performs a full grid search to find the best single split point over each of the considered intervals, resulting typically in $O(T\log T)$ evaluations.
-Another recently proposed fast method, Seeded Binary Segmentation \citep{SeedBS} needs $O(T\log T)$ evaluations in the worst case, again due to the full grid search.
-We aim for far fewer evaluations in the following.
+We consider now the setup of multiple change points, and investigate how our methodology can be extended to such a more ambitious setup in order to still have a sublinear number of evaluations of the gain function and yet with theoretical {optimality} guarantees for the estimation performance.